 FullText Content Index – The FullText Content index indexes all string element values within every resource stored to the repository.
 This can be useful in allowing fulltext searches, but it can potentially consume a large amount of space so careful capacity planning should be used if this feature is enabled on a repository that contains large a number of resources.

-Smile CDR ships with 3 providers that can be used to provide indexing services.
-Each one has its own characxteristics:
+Smile CDR ships with compatibility to 3 providers that can be used to provide indexing services.
+Each one has its own characteristics:

 LUCENE_MEMORY – This provider keeps a copy of the index in memory.
 This provider is only recommended for testing and non-production scenarios.
 It is very fast, but will lose all stored data when the system shuts down.